lukewhrit/scarecrow/readme.md

  └── layout.html
 ```

-`pages/index.md` is pretty plain, `layout.html` however has some special things going on with it. `layout.html` serves as the base HTML file for all content on your site.
+`pages/index.md` is pretty ordinary, `layout.html` however has some special things going on with it. `layout.html` serves as the base HTML file for all content on your site.
 You should define the styles and layout of your site here.

-Scarecrow will inject your sites content into this file where it finds a `<scarecrow-body>` or `<scarecrow-body />` tag.
+Scarecrow will inject your sites content into this file wherever it finds a `<scarecrow-body>` or `<scarecrow-body />` tag.

 Scarecrow does not yet support custom layouts per file.
 We are interested in possibly implementing this in the future.